 I always loved to travel.
-I spent my childhood summers travelling in Italy.
-I enjoyed the five years that I worked as a tour guide in Crete, travelling around the island for months.
-Later in life, during my time in commercial business, I got to travel most of Greece and Europe.
-And I married a Greek man with wanderlust.
-He was able to show me the rest of Greece and the world.
+I spent my childhood summers in Italy and my parents showed me the rest of Europe too.
+I much enjoyed my first years as a tour guide in Crete because I got to travel around the island for months.
+During my career in commercial business, I got to travel to many more Greek destinations.
+On top of that, I married a Greek man with wanderlust.
+He was able to show me the rest of Greece, and the world.
 On his motorcycle and boat, we visited lots of beautiful places, many of them off the beaten path.
-We met dolphins and seals, dived to ship wrecks and discovered boutique hotels, camping sites and luxury resorts.
+We met dolphins and seals, dived to shipwrecks and discovered boutique hotels, camping sites, and luxury resorts.
 We spent endless weekends and summers free camping and hoping on-and-off islands.
-But we also loved winter in Greece; rafting, hiking, biking… Greece is a great place for outdoor winter activities, too.
+But I also got to know the winters in Greece; rafting, hiking, biking… it is all possible.
+Greece is a great place for outdoor winter activities.
 Greece is actually the ideal place for a 12-month holiday; you can’t say you’ve visited Greece unless you visit it every season.
 Every season has its uniqueness and special beauty.

 Family and Travel Blogging

 I have two children.
-After my second child was born, I decided to become a stay-at-home mum.
-But I continued my outings and vacations.
-My babies took their first plane ride when they were just born.
+After my second child was born, I decided to become a stay-at-home mum and gave up my job.
+I continued my outings and vacations in Greece with my babies.
+They took their first plane ride when they were just born.
 Many flights followed.
-I wanted to give my kids as much experiences as possible and teach them about the world through travel.
+I wanted to give my kids as many experiences as possible.
 I became very passionate about finding quality family friendly activities in Athens and accommodation for our vacations in Greece.

 At that time, with two kids on my side, travelling had changed.
 Our needs were very different than before the kids were born.
 During one of our vacations I found the perfect family hotel.
 I wondered if I could find similar places in Greece.
 People started asking me for advice and tips and I felt strongly about sharing what I knew and what I had learned.
 This passion was my drive to make it a job.